unixwzrd/unixwzrd.github.io/html/_posts/series/local-first-ai-and-agent-operations/2026-09-10-hands-on-put-a-tts-bridge-through-a-model-free-test-bench.md

 The runner then stops the upstream.
 The bridge continues to answer its own health endpoint with HTTP 200 because its process and listener are healthy, but that forced health refresh marks discovery unreachable.
 The next speech request returns HTTP 502 because the required upstream metadata is no longer reachable.

-That result is the central lesson.
-A green bridge is not a green synthesis path.
-An operator needs separate bridge, discovery, engine, and real-request observations.
+That result is the reason I built the lab.
+A green bridge does not mean the synthesis path is green.
+You need separate observations for the bridge, discovery, engine, and a real request.

 ## Step 9: Check Both Redaction Boundaries